 Financial Leverage 100%

-If the same business is now funded by debt and equity in equal amounts with 200,000 provided by the owners, and a further 200,000 provided by a long term bank loan at an interest rate of 6% (debt), the financial leverage is given as follows:
+In contrast suppose we fund the same business with debt and equity in equal amounts.
+In this instance 200,000 is provided by the owners, and a further 200,000 is provided by a long term bank loan at an interest rate of 6% (debt).
+The financial leverage calculation is as follows:

 Financial leverage ratio = Debt / Equity Financial leverage ratio = 200,000 / 200,000 Financial leverage ratio = 100% or 1 or 1:1

 The business now has interest on the loan to pay of 200,000 x 6% = 12,000.
 Accordingly, all things being equal, its net income falls to 60,000 – 12,000 = 48,000.
 However, although the earnings are lower, the return on equity to the owners is now 48,000 / 200,000 = 24%.

 The equity owners return has increased.
 The business earns 15% (60,000/400,000) but only pays the bank 6%, a difference of 9%.
 So the total return to the owners is 15% on their own money of 200,000 and 9% on the banks money of 200,000 giving a total of 24%.
 The calculation of this return is as follows.